 Specific topics include compost and carbon soil food, berms and swales, and soil health and double digging.

-A permagarden will be created during the training that maximize water capture and nutrition.
+A Perma garden will be created during the training that maximizes water capture and nutrition.
 This will serve as a model for future projects.

 An outreach plan for Peace Corps Madagascar, along with recommendations for monitoring and evaluation of outcomes and impacts, will be prepared.

 Peace Corps Volunteers will gain facilitation skills to enable them to effectively teach vulnerable family members or small groups on how to create and manage Climate-Smart, Nutrition-Focused Permagardens in Madagascar.

 Peace Corps Madagascar will provide all transportation while in Madagascar, all local materials required for the training sessions, and all costs of the Peace Corps Staff and Trainees.

 Water Charity funds will provide funds for all other costs necessary to carry out the training.

 Although this project has been fully funded by an anonymous donor, your contribution using the button below will be used for our next permaculture training project in Africa.